bitrecycling/Spring-Boot-SAML/README.md

 The Security Assertion Markup Language defines a set of XML documents that are used throughout the login and logout.

 #### Assertion
 All data that is transferred upon successful login by the IDP (hence asserting party) to the SP (hence relying party).
-This data is usually related to the Subject (a User) might include e.g. authorities, roles, user identifiers, user names...
+This data is usually related to the Subject (a User) and usually includes identifiers, names, authorities...

 Usually there is 1 Assertion containing n attributes, technically however more than one assertion is possible.
 Sometimes the attributes are referred to as "assertions" although this is wrong.